opensumi/docs/docs/develop/basic-design/dependence-injector.en.md

     {
       token: IDemoService,
       useFactory: (injector: Injector) => {
-        // We can get an instance of Injector directly here
+        // We can fetch an instance of Injector directly here
         // In this way, we can mount the same implementation for multiple tokens to achieve separation of service responsibilities
         return injector.get(IDemo2Service);
       }